biomicrodev/broadside/DEVELOPMENT.md

 We keep our run, build, and update commands minimal by using only shell or batch files.

 # Dependency management
-Because of the many dependencies that we foresee as part of this project, we must segregate the python environment from system python.
+Because of the many dependencies that we require as part of this project, we must segregate the python environment from system python.

 To manage our dependencies, we have several options: